kausthub-kannan/ml_environment/README.md

 For example, I want to scrap images of cats and dogs then this is how I would do it:

 ```
-Enter the seach query to be scarpped | Enter 'exit' to start scrapping the query list : cats images
+Enter the search query to be scarpped | Enter 'exit' to start scrapping the query list : cats images
-Enter the seach query to be scarpped | Enter 'exit' to start scrapping the query list : dogs images
+Enter the search query to be scarpped | Enter 'exit' to start scrapping the query list : dogs images
-Enter the seach query to be scarpped | Enter 'exit' to start scrapping the query list : exit
+Enter the search query to be scarpped | Enter 'exit' to start scrapping the query list : exit
 ```
 Once the list of image queries or names to be scrapped are entred the scrapping starts.
 The cat and dogs images will be stored in two different folders within the target folder. `exit` indicated the end of the list.